South Carolina's Litter Laws

 Penalties for ILLEGAL DUMPING or the discarding of litter or garbage in an area not intended for that use, has a fine of $1,000 and a minimum of 15 hours litter-gathering labor.

 *In South Carolina, there is a 100% assessment on all state litter tickets, plus court fees.

 Click here for SC Litter Laws, Section 16-11-700.

 Lexington County Litter Collection Programs

 - Keep the Midlands Beautiful - has volunteer opportunities available which range from a

 - Sheriff's Department - uses services of low-level offenders from the Lexington County Detention Center to pick up trash from county roadways.
-The inmates pick up litter by hand from primary and secondary road that have been identified as problem areas or are recommended by resident deputies.
+The inmates pick up litter by hand from essentially every primary and secondary road that have been identified as problem areas or are recommended by resident deputies.
 Pickup service does not include private property and the interstate highways.